-of overdense gas (visible as red in the third row, tails more prominent in SF and $th\beta$ runs).
+The bottom two rows (t=2.31 Gyr) of Fig. 3 shows the resulting merged galaxy at an epoch during coalescence.
+It consist of a central compact spheroid and two tidal tails of overdense gas (visible as red in the third row, tails more prominent in SF and th3 runs).
 There is a diffuse gaseous halo larger in size, which is more spherically shaped in the SF case, and quite disturbed giving an irregular appearance with kinetic feedback.
-The stellar distribution display few differences between the models at 2.31 Gyr: central $30h^{-1}$ kpc radius of the face-on panels exhibit more spherically shaped structure in the SF case, then $th\beta$ , and more eliptically shaped in kinE3.
+The stellar distribution display a few differences between the models at 2.31 Gyr: central $30h^{-1}$ kpc radius of the face-on panels exhibit more spherically shaped structure in the SF case, then th3, and more elliptically shaped in kinE3.

-3.3 Black Hole Accretion Rate, Feedback Power, & Star Formation Rate
+3.3 Black Hole Accretion Rate, Feedback Power,& Star Formation Rate

 The BH mass accretion rate is an important quantity in the models, which governs BH growth as well as provides feedback energy in a self-regulated manner.
 It is measurable in observations, which can be compared to simulation results.
 The time evolution of BHAR in our fiducial isolated galaxy is presented in Fig. 4, top-left panel.
-At t = 0, we find an accretion surge of $0.002 M{\odot}/\mathrm{yr}$ because of our simulation initial condition.
-Embedding a $10^5 M{\odot}$ BH in the gas-rich environment of a disk galaxy center suddenly, results in a high accretion rate.
+At t=0, we find an accretion surge of $0.002M{\odot}/\text{yr}$ because of our simulation initial condition.
+Embedding a 10^5M{\odot} BH in the gas-rich environment of a disk galaxy center suddenly, results in a high accretion rate.
 It reduces by 100 times soon after, because of reduced central gas, which has depleted by the initial burst of accretion and SF.
-From 0.02 Gyr, the BHAR rises linearly up to a time (0.5 - 0.7) Gyr to reach few times $0.001 - 0.01 M{\odot}/\mathrm{yr}$ , the duration coinciding with the exponential mass growth of the BH (§3.4, Fig. 5 top-left panel).
+From 0.02 Gyr, the BHAR rises linearly up to a time (0.5-0.7) Gyr to reach a few times $0.001-0.01M{\odot}/\text{yr}$, the duration coinciding with the exponential mass growth of the BH (§3.4, Fig. 5 top-left panel).
 There are heavy fluctuations in the BHAR, whereby it increases or decreases by a factor of up to 100 in 0.02 Gyr.
 The BHAR in terms of the Eddington mass accretion rate (Eq.
-3) also displays significant variability, especially at t > 0.5 Gyr. $\dot{M}{\rm BH}/\dot{M}{Edd}$ varies between $10^{-3} - 1$ for the thermal feedback models, while between $10^{-5} - 1$ for kinetic.
+3) also displays significant variability, especially at t>0.5 Gyr. $\dot{M}{\rm BH}/\dot{M}{Edd}$ varies between $10^{-3}-1$ for the thermal feedback models, while between $10^{-5}-1$ for kinetic.